Article

 Aero partner Total Processing advocates agencies taking an integrated view of retailers’ needs, so that savings in one area can be redirected to the other demands of the business.
 Cameron Lee, CEO of Total Processing, advises;

-“Agencies can position themselves as a resource hub for clients by offering a range of options, like the use of an in-house payment provider.
-Then, when e-commerce clients need to make crucial decisions, your agency will have solutions which provide the benefits of immediacy, lower costs and not needing to involve additional stakeholders”
+Agencies can position themselves as a resource hub for clients by offering a range of options, like the use of an in-house payment provider.
+Then, when ecommerce clients need to make crucial decisions, your agency will have solutions which provide the benefits of immediacy, lower costs and not needing to involve additional stakeholders.

-When you’ve put forward your proposal, you’ll receive feedback from the client; don’t be afraid to challenge your clients on their ideas and perspectives.
-Lots of clients arrive with ideas of how they want their store to look or feel, based on previous experience or advice from others.
-This can be valuable input, but if they have mistaken beliefs about specific apps or functionality then it’s your duty to set them straight.
-After all, you’re the experts!
+With that said, don’t be afraid to challenge your clients on their ideas and perspectives.
+Sometimes, clients will have preconceived notions of how they want their store to look or feel, based on previous experience or advice from others.

-“The main recommendation here is to slow down and take your time to get it right.
+The main recommendation here is to slow down and take your time to get it right.
 If you set a project off in the right direction at the start, the chances are it’ll go a lot more smoothly.
-The end result will be better and lock you into the client for additional services long into the future.”
+The end result will be better and lock you into the client for additional services long into the future.

 The Aero approach

-That’s why we offer Aero agencies full training and support, from providing dedicated agency days, to access to the platform’s source code and immediate support.
-We even help agencies win business, from introducing retailers to joining in on pitch meetings.
+That’s why we empower Aero agencies with full training and support, from dedicated dev channels, to access to the platform’s source code and immediate support.

 Articles you may also like